-Justification: On Blue Mountain Lake, the lands classified as Project Operations have been classified by definition.
-Portions of Waveland Park and Outlet Park near Blue Mountain Dam and Field Office area were reclassified from High Density to Project Operations to include all related facilities and accesses and to include a protective buffer.
+Justification: On Blue Mountain Lake, the lands classified as Project Operations have been classified as such if they meet the stated purpose of the Project Operations land classification.
+Portions of Waveland Park and Outlet Park near Blue Mountain Dam and Field Office area were reclassified from High Density to Project Operations to include all related facilities and accesses and a protective buffer.